TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Colourmaps/colouring by property values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have selected a slide with the slide dropdown, you can overlays by repeatedly choosing files containing overlays from the overlay drop menu.
 They will be put on there as separate layers.
-In the case of segmentations, if your segmentations have the 'type' property as one of their properties, this can additionally be used to show/hide annotations of that specific type. colours can be individually selected for each type also if the randomly-generated colour scheme is not suitable.
+In the case of segmentations, if your segmentations have the 'type' property as one of their properties, this can additionally be used to show/hide annotations of that specific type.
+Colours can be individually selected for each type also if the randomly-generated colour scheme is not suitable.

 You can select the property that will be used to colour annotations in the colour_by box.
 The corresponding property should be either categorical (strings or ints), in which case a dict-based colour mapping should be used, or a float between 0-1 in which case a matplotlib colourmap should be applied.
 There is also the option for the special case 'colour' to be used - if your annotations have a property called colour, this will be assumed to be an rgb value in the form of a tuple (r, g, b) of floats between 0-1 for each annotation which will be used directly without any mapping.